JAndritsch/basic_s3_uploader/docs/upload_config.md

       <td>ssl</td>
       <td>Boolean</td>
       <td>
-        If set to true, the uploader will perform its against against S3 using https.
+        If set to true, the uploader will perform actions against S3 using https.
         Otherwise, it defaults to http.
 Note: this option is not needed if manually configuring the host.
       </td>